zzy2002/zzy2002/README.md

 ## Hi there 👋
-I‘m currently a master student in University of Edinburgh
+I‘m currently a Master student in University of Edinburgh

+I’m intrested in building LLM agents

 I'm happy to make contributions

-I’m intrested in building LLM agents
 <!--
 **zzy2002/zzy2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.